 If you've deposited a publisher version, leaving it open would contravene copyright law.
 You can deposit publisher versions if they are all you have, but there are enormous limitations on how they can be disseminated.
 Any material which does not adhere to publishers’ Open Access copyright requirements must be locked, and the more locked material BIROn holds, the more it deviates from its primary function as an open access resource.

-What full-text versions are preferred?
+Which full-text versions are preferred?

 Your last, refereed draft before publication is most often permitted for Open Access (sometimes with an embargo), and we prefer these where possible.
 Publisher versions are very rarely permitted.
 Publisher proofs and scans of hard copies are never permitted.